Catedra-MANEDS/literature-analysis/README.md

 ## Why? ##

-###Automation:### It automates repetitive tasks in analysis, such as identifying themes, analysing sentiment and extracting key information.
+###Automation### It automates repetitive tasks in analysis, such as identifying themes, analysing sentiment and extracting key information.

 ###Efficiency:### By processing large amounts of text data quickly, litstudy facilitates the analysis of large literary works or document sets.